 In order to Mālama anything, one must become Ma'a to it.
 Becoming Ma'a takes time and patience and to have an open mind so a true understanding of a place or issue can be had.
 This understanding is "Lama" or enlightenment.
 Only when one is Ma'a with something can it be properly cared for.

 Pono: "Pono" is translated as goodness, uprightness, correct or proper, true, right, fair, just...
-But the deeper
+But the deeper meaning of Pono is balance.

 It was apparent to early Hawaiians that things in nature appear in paired opposites and that these opposites depend on each other to complete a function or create a whole.
-When imbalance occurs things go bad.
+When an imbalance occurs, things go bad.
 But this balance does not mean physically equal.
 The most effective example of this "unequal balance" is the Wa'a Kaukahi (single outrigger canoe).